ESA-EarthCODE/portal/index.md

 and international cooperation.

 ## Co-develop EarthCODE<!--{as="esa-main-section"}-->
-Be part of our mission by sharing your insights.
-Participate in our survey to help shape EarthCODE according to your needs and preferences https://forms.office.com/e/3UbPiq0c0d
+Participate in our survey to help shape EarthCODE according to your needs and preferences: [https://forms.office.com/e/3UbPiq0c0d](https://forms.office.com/e/3UbPiq0c0d)

 ## Join as an Expert or Service Provider<!--{as="esa-main-section"}-->
 Keep an eye out for our Q2 2024 best practice procurement to join our subcontractor network.

-The procurement will be published as a **"Non ESA Tender Action"** on ESA Star Publication: https://esastar-publication-ext.sso.esa.int/nonEsaTenderActions/filter/open
+The procurement will be published as a **"Non ESA Tender Action"** on ESA Star Publication: [https://esastar-publication-ext.sso.esa.int/nonEsaTenderActions/filter/open](https://esastar-publication-ext.sso.esa.int/nonEsaTenderActions/filter/open)

 ## I want to publish my scientific findings, how can EarthCODE help? <!--{as="esa-main-section"}-->
 After signup, you will be able to access your workspace and create